Chairman Emeritus, Leadership, based in New York

 Currently, Mr. Siegel serves on the boards of the Carey Business School at Johns Hopkins University, the American Theater Wing, where he is a Tony voter, The Authors Guild Foundation, Inc., Lapham’s Quarterly, the Nathaniel Wharton Foundation at Columbia Presbyterian Hospital, Business for Diplomatic Action, Turnaround For Children, Hamptons International Film Festival and John Jay College of Criminal Justice.
 Formerly, Alan served on the boards of the European Chamber of Commerce in the United States, the Museum of Arts and Design, the Aperture Foundation, the Museum of Modern Art Photography Committee, the International Center of Photography, the Paul Taylor Dance Company, the American Institute of Graphic Arts (AIGA), the Design Management Institute and Girls Inc. (formerly the Girls’ Clubs of America).

 Alan is the author of an extensive series of personal guides for the Wall Street Journal, including the bestseller The Wall Street Journal Guide to Money and Markets (Lightbulb Press), as well as Writing Contracts in Plain English (West Publishing) and Simplified Consumer Credit Forms (Warren Gorham & Lamont).
 He is also the author of One Man’s Eye: Photographs from the Alan Siegel Collection, which was published by Harry N. Abrams in October 2000, and Step Right This Way: The Photographs of Edward J. Kelty, published by Barnes & Noble in October 2002.
-Currently, Alan is writing Simple is Smart with his long-time colleague, Irene Etzkorn.
+Currently, Alan is writing Simple with his long-time colleague, Irene Etzkorn.
 In addition, Alan is a featured columnist for The Huffington Post.

 In December 2006, Jorge Pinto Books published Alan Siegel on Branding and Clear Communications by Louis J. Slovinsky as part of its Working Biographies series.